Search on this blog

 Founders: Wilhelm Wundt & Edward Titchener

-Main Idea: Mental processes can be broken down into their smallest parts—sensations, images, and feelings.
-Modern cognitive science still uses similar ideas when studying mental components like attention and memory.
+Main Idea: Mental processes can be understood by breaking them down into basic elements like sensations, images, and feelings.
+Even today, cognitive science uses a similar approach when studying things like attention and memory.
+Structuralists believed that by using introspection and observing people’s reactions, they could understand the structure of the mind.

-Methods Used: Introspection (examining one’s own thoughts and inner experiences).
+Methods Used: Introspection (examining one’s own thoughts and inner experiences) to study the structure of mind

 Functionalism